Nithi0204/Automation-Exercise-Website-Testing/Test_Scenarios.md

 - Verify order confirmation page is displayed after successful order placement

 ### ▶ Post-Order Actions
+- Verify user is able to download the invoice after complete the payment
 - Verify user is able to continue shopping after placing the order
-- Verify user is able to cancel the order before final confirmation (if option available)